List Of Empty Lists Python

 Q3: Can I use an empty list as a default argument in a function?

 A3: Yes, this is perfectly acceptable and a common practice.
-However, remember that if you modify the empty list within the function, that modification will persist across subsequent calls, which can lead to unexpected behavior.
+Even so, remember that if you modify the empty list within the function, that modification will persist across subsequent calls, which can lead to unexpected behavior.
 It's generally safer to create a new empty list inside the function if you intend to modify it.

 Q4: Are there any performance implications of using empty lists?